Skip to main content

 Nominations & Judge Registrations

-The Trillium Awards nomination and judges registration portal for the 2025 season is now open!
+The Hamilton Trillum Awards Nominations and Judges Registrations for the 2026 season are now open!

 The Trillium Awards Program, formally called The Hamilton Beautification Awards Program, was established in 1956.
 The program promotes and encourages community pride through the recognition of excellence in landscape design, maintenance and effort to beautify properties making a positive contribution to the City of Hamilton.
 Review Trillium Award Winners